Football: Rooney calls time on England despite Southgate recall

 "Playing for England has always been special to me.
 Every time I was selected as a player or captain was a real privilege and I thank everyone who helped me.
 But I believe now is the time to bow out."

-Rooney, England's most capped outfield player ever, said his sole purpose now in football was to ensure Everton won trophies.
+Rooney, England's most capped outfield player, said his sole purpose now in football is to ensure Everton win trophies.

-He had alluded to what his priority was in his post-match interview on Sky Sports on Monday after he joined Alan Shearer in scoring 200 Premier League goals - made sweeter as it came against Manchester United's city rivals Manchester City.
+He had alluded to his priorities in a post-match interview on Sky Sports on Monday after he matched Alan Shearer in scoring 200 Premier League goals - made sweeter as it came against Manchester United's city rivals Manchester City.

 "Leaving Manchester United was a tough call but I know I made the right decision in coming home to Everton," said Rooney.
 "Now I want to focus all my energies on helping them be successful."

-Rooney, who another former England great Gary Lineker said earlier Wednesday had been unlucky to be the only world-class player in many England sides, had one regret that he had never lifted a trophy with his country.
+Another former England great, Gary Lineker said earlier on Wednesday that Rooney had been unlucky to be the only world-class player in many England sides that struggled to make an impression on either the world or European stage.

-"One of my very few regrets is not to have been part of a successful England tournament side," said Rooney, whose four goals in Euro 2004 propelled England to the quarter-finals before their hopes were extinguished when he broke a bone in his foot in the last-eight match with the hosts.
+"One of my very few regrets is not to have been part of a successful England tournament side," said Rooney, whose four goals in Euro 2004 propelled England to the quarter-finals before their hopes were extinguished when he broke a bone in his foot in the last-eight clash against hosts Portugal.

 "Hopefully the exciting players Gareth is bringing through can take that ambition further and I hope everyone will get behind the team.
 One day the dream will come true and I look forward to being there as a fan - or in any capacity."